Predictive Control Strategies for Sustaining Innovation Adoption on Multilayer Social Networks: Formulation of the Control Problem

 While constant control provides a simple baseline strategy, real-world interventions often benefit from dynamic adjustments that respond to the evolving state of the system.
 To capture this, we consider a time-varying control policy defined over a finite planning horizon $N > 0$.
 This Model Predictive Control (MPC) framework enables adaptive, state-dependent interventions, allowing resources to be allocated more efficiently and responses to unexpected system changes.
 At each time $t$, the MPC approach solves a finite-horizon optimal control problem: given the current state, it computes a sequence of control inputs $u(\cdot|t)$ that minimizes a cumulative cost while ensuring feasibility of the system dynamics and compliance with budget constraints.
 The control input can target any of the previously defined intervention channels (opinion shaping \eqref{eq:opinion-control}, adoption propensity enhancement \eqref{eq:beta-control}, or dissatisfaction reduction \eqref{eq:delta-control}) depending on the chosen intervention policy.

 Let $a(k|t)$, $d(k|t)$, and $x(k|t)$ denote the predicted evolution of adopters, dissatisfied individuals, and community opinions at future time $k$ within the prediction horizon, given the system state at time $t$.
-We denote the right-hand sides of the adoption, dissatisfaction, and opinion dynamics equations (including the selected control) by $F_1(\cdot)$, $F_2(\cdot)$, and $F_3(\cdot)$, respectively.
+We denote the right-hand sides of the adoption, dissatisfaction, and opinion dynamics equations in \eqref{eq:vector_model} (including the selected control) by $F_1(\cdot)$, $F_2(\cdot)$, and $F_3(\cdot)$, respectively.

 Using this notation, the MPC problem seeks the control sequence that optimally guides the system over the horizon while ensuring feasibility and adherence to intervention limits.
-Formally, it is defined as follows: \be \ee where $U(t) = \{ u(0|t), \dots, u(N-1|t) \}$ denotes the sequence of control actions over the horizon.
-The final condition ensures convergence to the desired equilibrium $(a_c^*, d_c^*, x_c^*)$, which depends on the type of intervention and the corresponding asymptotic behavior under constant control $\bar{u}$ defined in \eqref{eq:opt-constant}.
+Formally, it is defined as follows:

+where $U(t) = \{ u(0|t), \dots, u(N-1|t) \}$ denotes the sequence of control actions over the horizon.
+The final condition ensures convergence to the desired equilibrium $(a_c^\dag, d_c^\dag, x_c^\dag)$, which depends on the type of intervention and the corresponding asymptotic behavior under constant control $\bar{u}$ defined in \eqref{eq:opt-constant}.
 This MPC formulation provides a flexible and adaptive framework for implementing control strategies that simultaneously promote adoption, mitigate dissatisfaction, and respect budget constraints over time.
 The complete procedure of the predictive control algorithm is summarized in Algorithm~\ref{alg:1}.

 In principle, solving the optimal control problem \eqref{eq:opt} yields a complete control sequence $U^*(t)$ over the entire prediction horizon of length $N$, which could be applied all at once.
 In practice, however, it is more effective to implement the control using a receding horizon strategy: at each time step $t$, only the first control action $u(t) = u^*(0|t)$ is applied, and the optimization is recomputed at the next time instant based on the updated system state.
 This approach allows the controller to adapt dynamically to changes in the system or unexpected disturbances, maintaining robustness to modeling errors or external shocks, while still taking advantage of the predictive power and long-term planning offered by the MPC framework.